jhviggo/world-of-zindria/Session notes/Session 45 day 80.md

 We wake up in the house and talk about what happened.
+Maeve found a bunch of papers in [[Reliah Lueveen]]'s house that showed that they were ordering tools and a bunch of workers.
+She also found a bottle of the screaming liquid that we found a long time ago in the box in the broken cart.
+There were also papers on how the liquid was made.